-2) Since they aren’t personally experiencing the effects of sleep deprivation, they are struggling to empathize with how desperate Mom feels for help.
+2) Since they aren’t personally experiencing the effects of sleep deprivation, they struggle to empathize with how desperate Mom feels for help.

 3) Or, they don’t trust whatever program Mom has selected.
-They haven’t been doing the research Mom has, and haven’t read the reviews of the program or sleep coach.
+They haven’t been doing the research like Mom, and haven’t read the reviews of the program or sleep coach.

 “Just Figure it Out”

-In this situation, I suggest Mom ask Dad to sit down and talk about what she’s done to work on this issue.
+In this situation, I suggest Mom ask Dad to sit down and talk about what her research on this issue.
 It’s important that Mom’s approach be non-combative.
-She can explain in detail every resource she’s used, and exactly why she feels it hasn’t worked.
-Then, she should tie those reasons into why she feels the program she’s selected will address the issues she’s struggling with.
+She can explain every resource in detail, and exactly why she feels it hasn’t worked.
+Then, she can tie those reasons into why she feels the program she’s selected will address the issues she’s struggling with.